Master the world's first comprehensive AI regulation with confidence

 Foundation models like ChatGPT, GPT-4, or Claude fall under a special category of the AI Act.
 These General Purpose AI (GPAI) systems have specific compliance requirements you should know about.

-First GPAI obligations have been in effect since 2 August 2025.
-If you use or develop foundation models, you must implement these requirements now.
+GPAI obligations have been active since 2 August 2025.
+If you use or develop foundation models, these requirements must already be fully implemented.
+The EU AI Office oversees compliance at the European level.

 The EU AI Act is being implemented gradually.
 Here you can see all important milestones so you're prepared in time and don't miss any deadlines.